How to Overcome Video Game Addiction

 Addiction Begins in the Brain

 The brain is the supercomputer that runs everything in your life.
 It plays a central role in your vulnerability to addiction and your ability to recover and maintain sobriety.
 Understanding the brain’s role in addiction, prevention, and treatment is the key to helping people break free from their addictions.
 Until then, they will continue to fuel their addictions with daily habits and actions that pollute the brain and make it even harder for them to break free from those addictions.
+One way to help identify addiction in the brain is with SPECT imaging.

 Overloaded work schedules, not getting enough sleep, and living with strained relationships all can lower brain function, and make it more difficult to fight addiction.
 Eating a fast food diet, guzzling sugary sodas, and gobbling unhealthy snacks deprives the brain of proper nutrients, which decreases your ability to think clearly and make good decisions.
 Isolating yourself from family and friends to hide your addiction also has a negative effect on your brain that can further intensify your addictive behaviors.